Teradata/stacki-wiki/wiki/Development.md

 While you are developing on your feature branch remember to merge `develop` back onto your branch often.
-Failure to merge often will result in the amusement of you co-worker while you struggle with a 10,000 line merge conflict.
+Failure to merge often will result in the amusement of your co-workers while you struggle with a 10,000 line merge conflict.

 #### Code Review